Adrinavapau/Correction-Tool/README.md

 ---

 ### `SMRT_unmapped.sh`
-Used as an **alternative** if SMRT Link has compatibility or execution issues.
+Used as an **alternative** if SMRT Link has execution issues or the normalized data have inf values.
 This script aligns the context of motifs to detect mismatches.

 ---